XuanwuAI/CodeRetrX/README.md

 This tool provides comprehensive evaluation capabilities, including **coverage analysis** to compare how many issues each strategy finds against the ground truth, **cost comparison** to assess token usage and LLM costs across strategies, and **performance metrics** to analyse the overall effectiveness of different approaches.

-## 🔍 Search Strategies
+## 🔍 Coarse Recall Strategies

-CodeLib provides multiple search strategies optimized for different use cases:

-### For coderecx_filter (coarse_recall_strategy parameter)

-- **`filename`**: Fastest filename-based filtering, ideal for file discovery and structural queries
-- **`symbol`**: Balanced symbol vector filtering, good for function/class search with moderate accuracy
-- **`line`**: High-accuracy line-level vector search with LLM judgment, best for complex analysis
-- **`auto`**: LLM automatically selects optimal strategy based on query complexity
+In the coarse recall stage, multiple strategies are used to efficiently retrieve potentially relevant code snippets at low cost.
+The retrieved results will then be further processed in the refined filter stage to improve precision and accuracy.

-### For llm_traversal_filter
+### Available Strategies

-- Full LLM processing for maximum accuracy and comprehensive analysis - no strategy parameter needed
+- **`filename`**: The fastest filtering strategy, ideal for coarse recall by directly determining relevance based on filenames.
+This approach is highly effective for cases where the query can be matched through filenames alone, such as "retrieve all configuration files."
+Its simplicity makes it extremely efficient for structural queries and file discovery.

+- **`symbol`**: A balanced filtering approach that focuses on symbol names (e.g., function or class names) during coarse recall.
+This method excels in cases like "retrieve functions implementing cryptographic algorithms," where relevance can be inferred directly from the symbol name.
+It balances recall and precision for targeted queries at the symbol level.

+- **`line`**: A high-accuracy filtering strategy that leverages line-level vector search combined with LLM analysis.
+It identifies relevance by focusing on the most relevant code lines (`top-k`) within a function body.
+This method is particularly effective for complex cases where understanding the function’s implementation is necessary, such as "retrieve code implementing authentication logic."
+While powerful, it’s also versatile enough to handle most queries effectively.
+Our benchmarking shows that the algorithm achieves over 80% recall with approximately 20% of the computational cost, making it both precise and efficient.

+- **`auto`**: Automatically selects the optimal filtering strategy based on query complexity, routing requests to the most appropriate method.
+For the majority of cases, `line` is a well-balanced and reliable choice, but `filename` or `symbol` can also be explicitly used for scenarios where they excel.

 ### Performance Characteristics